Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Properties of the He

 Following the cluster $\alpha$+$n$+$n$ model studies of $^{6}$He, $^{6}$Li, $^{6}$Be isobar \cite{Zhukov:1993,Grigorenko:2009c,Grigorenko:2020} we use the Sack-Biedenharn-Breit (SBB) potential \cite{Sack:1954} in the $\alpha$-$n$ channel.
 We suppress the Pauli forbidden state by using the additional repulsive core in $s$-wave potential, which provides practically the same scattering phases as the deep potential.

-In the calculations we adopted the local charge independent Argonne SSC AV14 $NN$ potential \cite{Wiringa:1995}.
+In the calculations we adopted the local charge-independent Argonne SSC AV14 $NN$ potential \cite{Wiringa:1995}.
 For evaluations we also used simple $s$-wave singlet $NN$ potential Brown-Jackson (BJ) from \cite{Brown:1976}: $V_{2N}(r)=V_0 \, \exp[-r/r_0]$, $V_0=-31$ MeV, $r_0=1.8$ fm.
 For three nucleons with separations $r_{ij}$ we use the three-nucleon potential \cite{Hiyama:2004}

 in Eq.\ (\ref{eq:v-hh}).
 A set of the parameters $U_{1}=-2.04$ MeV, $\mu_{1}=(4.0 \;\text{fm})^{-2}$, $U_{2}=35.0$ MeV, $\mu_{2}=(0.75 \;\text{fm})^{-2}$ yields the binding energies 8.41 (8.48), 7.74 (7.72), and 28.44 (28.30) MeV for $^{3}$H, $^{3}$He, and $^{4}$He ground states, respectively (the experimental values are shown in parentheses).